fboulnois/stable-diffusion-docker/README.md

 (default 0.75)
 * `--token [TOKEN]`: specify a Huggingface user access token at the command line instead of reading it from a file (default is a file)
+* `--xformers-memory-efficient-attention`: use less memory but require the xformers library (default is that xformers is not required)

 ## Examples